Under what circumstances must the Grant Agreement be amended?

 The Commission assesses the request and notifies the coordinator formally of its decision.

 Acceptance: If the Commission accepts the request, its authorised representative e-signs the amendment.
 The coordinator and beneficiaries are formally notified.
 The countersigned amendment appears in the project's document library, in the Funding & Tenders Portal's 'My Area' section Portal.

 Amendment number: once the Commission has signed the amendment, it is automatically assigned a sequential amendment number (1, 2, 3, etc.) For instance, an amendment request with the reference AMD-345622-6 is assigned number 2 if it is the 2nd signed amendment to the grant agreement in question.

 Rejection: if the request is invalid (if it breaches the grant agreement's terms or conditions, for instance), incomplete or wrong, or if the granting authority disagrees with it, the Commission's authorised representative formally rejects it.

 The coordinator and beneficiaries are notified of any rejection.
-The formal rejection letter is posted in the project's document library under the 'My Area' section of the Participant Portal.
+The formal rejection letter is posted in the project's document library under the 'My Area' section of the Funding & Tenders Portal.
 The rejected request for an amendment is saved so that you, as coordinator, can reuse it to draw up a new request.
 Rejected amendments are assigned a number (e.g. R1, R2).